Armored Heart: Tamed Soul

 “And even assuming I could get this thing off, Mary – er, Deborah – has my True Name now.
 You found her using her Name.
 She would be able to find me the same way?”
 Celia asked.
 She felt she knew the answer, but it was best to confirm Gella’s willingness to share.

 Again, Gella nodded once before speaking.
 “She might lose interest.
-She is fey, after all, flighty as the summer breeze.”
+She is fae, after all, flighty as the summer breeze.”
 She leaned forward, and Celia felt small under her sudden interest.
 “Why do you want to run away so badly, Celia?
 What is waiting for you back in New Gyr?
 A tiny room above a candle maker?
 A guild that doesn't deserve your talents?
 I did do my due diligence, once I took you in.”

 “Freedom,” Celia countered easily.
 “Freedom to make my own choices.
 Freedom to fail or succeed on my own.”

 “Ah, yes.
-Freedom to waste your potential on things that don’t deserve you.
+Freedom to waste your potential on a guild that doesn't deserve you.
 Freedom to pick from among the options from a stacked deck,” Gella replied coolly.
 “But I see your point.”
 Withdrawing one of those strange writing implements and a sheet of parchment from her no-space, she began to write something.
 “Deborah told me what you had said last night.
 That if I had simply offered the amenities of Cair Dwemor to you, you would have accepted in a heartbeat.
 Even including the liaison with me.
 Is that correct?”

 Celia sat back defensively, frowning.
 “That's at least mostly right.
 Maybe not the relationship with you, but I would be a fool not to go for the training opportunity alone.
-The sex, and the messing with my mind... that's something else entirely.”
+The sex, and the messing with my mind… That's something else entirely.”
 Celia could almost see the comment she had made last night about gorgeous girls ready to spring from Gella's lips, but the mage only shrugged.

 “Then let us start with that.
 A one year exclusivity contract.
 A year of your services as my champion and my bodyguard.
 In payment for these services you'll get room and board here at Cair Dwemor as well as training from all here qualified.
-That includes me, my brother, swordmaster Larion, and my treasures.
+That includes me, my brother, swordmaster Lathrion, and my Treasures.
 As part of this contract, you would agree to exposing your mind to my magic via trance or spells with your permission when you stand to benefit, or when rescue is required, as well as a tracking enchantment of your choice.”
 She lifted up the parchment, showing those terms set out in a formal contract.

 Celia mulled that over, and was shocked to find herself honestly considering it.
 Room and board at a palace like Gella's manor alone would be a king’s ransom.
 “Some ground rules about putting me in a trance,” she said cautiously, “It gets recorded every time you do, and I can play it back anytime.
 You make sure those recordings do not cause me to enter trance again.”